Electrical Page 2

 The basic wiring for multiple point motors and their switching is shown below.
 While five motors are drawn they are operated by four switches, more switches and motors can be added.
 Note the use of a CDU to enable better point operating performance.
 Where two motors are required to operate together e.g. a cross-over pair of points, then the two motors are be connected together and worked by one switch or lever as shown with the left-hand pair of motors.
 Note: Wiring colours shown for wires may differ by each point motor manufacturer.

-So for dc power use DPDT switches and for ac power supplies use the two diodes and SPDT switches.
+For DC power operation use DPDT switches and for AC power supplies on Tortoise motors use the two diodes and SPDT switches.

-Below are two simple methods of wiring Stall type Motor Points
+Below are the basic methods of wiring Stall type Motor Points..

 You MUST NOT make available by placing them in any public domain area or in printed format any copies of Text, Image, Drawing or Video shown on this web site.